Message from incoming superintendent, Dr. James Niedermeier

 This process is followed to attract sitting superintendents and other education professionals who may prefer that their candidacy for the Duanesburg position not be made public.
 Without confidentiality, there is often a very limited pool of candidates for the position of superintendent.
 Conducting a confidential search increases the likelihood that the most qualified candidates will apply for the position.

 Yes!
-With the BOCES consultants, the district released a community survey through the district website and One Call Now on Sept.
-25. On the survey, community members are asked to give input on the following questions:
+With the BOCES consultants, the district released a community survey through the district website, SNN and One Call Now.
+On the survey, community members were asked to give input on the following questions:

 - What are the strengths of the Duanesburg Central School District?